ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 ## Test suite and CI

-To ensure the highest quality, we maintain a complete test suite with a stable 100% of code coverage for each of the packages.
+To ensure the highest quality, we maintain a complete test suite with a stable 100% code coverage for each of the packages.
 As of September 2019, this means over 11000 tests and the number is growing.
 Since every package is tested separately, we implement lower-level tests for libraries and higher-level tests for end-user features.

 Such an extensive test suite requires a proper continuous integration service.
 We use [Travis CI](https://travis-ci.com/) as a build platform.
-This service ensures seamless and fast developer experience and allows us to focus on the job.
+This service ensures a seamless and fast developer experience and allows us to focus on the job.

 Besides automated tests, we also maintain a smaller set of manual tests.
 They help us verify whether something unexpected happens that might have been missed by the automated tests.

-When proposing a pull request make sure to add test(s) that verifies it.
+When proposing a pull request, make sure to add test(s) that verify it.
 Every code change should be accompanied by a test which proves that it is needed.
 Such a strict approach to testing ensures that we have not only 100% of code coverage (which is quite easy to achieve and gives only illusory safety) but also a high level of coverage for cases that we failed to notice initially (and might do that again in the future).